PanosGriziotis/QA-system/README.md

 In the `src` directory you can find the following main backend components:

-- An Elasticsearch container that acts as the Document Store.
+- An [Elasticsearch](https://www.elastic.co/elasticsearch) that acts as the Document Store.
 - A Question-Asnwering (QA) REST API container: This container integrates the [Haystack](https://docs.haystack.deepset.ai/v1.25/docs/intro) logic and uses pipelines for indexing documents in the Document Store and receiving an answer for a given query.

 ## Architecture Overview